emmajanedrews/base-template/_posts/2016-10-31-a-new-government-program-to-help-first-time-bc-home-buyers.md

 [Vallee Real Estate Group](https://www.youtube.com/user/valleerealestate)

-Summary:<br>Last week Premier Christy Clark unveiled a program to help first-time home buyers get into the market.
+Video Summary:<br>Last week Premier Christy Clark unveiled a program to help first-time home buyers get into the market.
 As we know, the past few months have been a hard time for anyone to get into the market, especially first-time buyers when it comes to saving enough for a down payment.

 **A new program called BC Homeowner Mortgage and Equity allows first-time home buyers to obtain a mortgage** of at least 80% on a home that costs no more than $750,000 on the condition that the combined household income is no greater than $150,000 and you've lived in Canada for at least five years (and one full year in BC).